How to find your ideal IT provider

-Notice what doesn’t make the list: dealing with technology.
+Notice what doesn’t make the list: dealing with IT.

-It’s time to build a process around your IT infrastructure.
-A true investment in IT can make technology your competitive advantage — freeing you to work in your business rather than on your business.
+A true investment in IT can make technology your competitive advantage — freeing you to work on your business rather than in your business.

 You should not be involved in day-to-day IT operations.
 If your IT provider isn’t responsive and proactively working to solve IT problems before they arise, you might find yourself having to take on the workload.